Sitecore/Sitecore.Demo.Edge/docs/discover.md

 1. From Box, open the `product-feed_working.xslx` file in Excel Online.
 2. In the "Working sheet"
-   1. Clear all column filters.
+   1. Clear all the column filters.
    2. Filter the "ready" column on "READY" value to only get ready to upload products.
    3. Copy the column headers and all the displayed products from the column "product_group" to the last column.
+   4. Clear all the column filters again for the next person that will use the file.
 3. Create a new sheet named "[Current date] - Ready".
 4. In the new sheet:
    1. Right click the A1 cell.